 At this time, we are accepting Research Assistant and Undergrad Volunteer applications to fill currently available positions.
 We are also accepting applicants for all positions (Post doc, Research Assistant, and Undergrad Volunteer) for the 2015-16 cycle (start work in spring/summer 2015) at this time.
 Please indicate which cycle (Current or 2015-16 or Both) you are applying for in your cover letter.

-Undergraduate Volunteer Opportunity at the UC Davis Imaging Research Center (Sacramento Med Center campus)
+Undergraduate Volunteer Opportunity at the UC Davis Imaging Research Center or SacEDAPT Clinic (Sacramento Med Center campus)

 Faculty: Dr. Cameron Carter, Department of Psychiatry and Behavioral Sciences

-We are looking for an enthusiastic individual who has excellent organization skills and attention to detail.
+Multiple positions are available each year.
+We are looking for enthusiastic individuals who have excellent organization skills and attention to detail.
 Applicants must be able to work independently, work well with people, comfortably interact with psychiatric patients, maintain a professional tone on the telephone, and be methodical and patient when teaching research participants new tasks.
-Interest in psychiatric research and computer programming skills is a plus.
+For the research track, interest in psychiatric research and computer programming skills is a plus.
 Students majoring in psychology, NPB with an interest in cognitive neuroscience, and computer science are encouraged to apply.